-3.3 Financial Services Segment
+3.2 Financial Services Segment

-3.3.1 President's Choice Financial
+3.2.1 President's Choice Financial

-Over the past three years, PC Bank has focused on expanding its PC®Mastercard® portfolio.
-As at January 1, 2022, there were over two million active PC®Mastercard® accounts.
+Over the past three years, PC Bank has focused on expanding its customer base with its two products, PC®Mastercard® and the PC Money Account.
+As at December 31, 2022, there were over two million active customers.

-Since 2019, PC Bank has continued to deliver a best in class customer experience by consistently improving its digital and mobile products, increasing access to electronic documentation and automating customer-facing processes, as well as leveraging its nationwide network of pavilions to engage and advise customers in-store.
+PC Bank has continued to deliver best-in-class customer experience by consistently improving its digital and mobile products, increasing access to electronic documentation, automating customer-facing processes, as well as leveraging its nationwide network of pavilions to engage and advise customers in-store.

-Since the 2020 launch of the PC Money Account, an innovative banking product that works like a bank account and enables customers to save or send money, to spend money in person or online and to earn PC Optimum points on their purchases, PC Bank has focused on delivering more value to Canadians by creating deeper integration and connection with the store network and the PC Optimum program.
+Since the 2020 launch of the PC Money Account, an innovative bank account alternative that enables customers to manage their everyday financial needs like receiving deposits, paying bills, sending or receiving money and spending online or in person, PC Bank has helped Canadians save on banking fees and receive incremental PC Optimum points.
+PC Bank's product line creates a deeper integration and connection with the store network and the PC Optimum loyalty program.

-3.3.2 Mobile Phone Services
+3.2.2 Mobile Phone Services

 Through The Mobile Shop kiosk offerings, customers are able to purchase a range of mobile services from a full range of wireless carriers in convenient locations across the Company's grocery store network.
-As at January 1, 2022, there were 195 The Mobile Shop kiosk locations across the Company's grocery store network.
+As at December 31, 2022, there were 200 The Mobile Shop kiosk locations across the Company's grocery store network.